Dorothy Cameron Bloore: Biography

+After she closed the gallery in 1965, she acted as a consultant on sculpture shows such as Sculpture '67 in Toronto for which she selected the work of 54 sculptors, most of them modernist, such as Robert Murray.
+She also wrote for articles for Artscanada and Toronto Life.

-At the age of 55, after losing sight in her right eye, she began to make art propelled by the encouragement of Jungian analyst Fraser Boa.
-She had three one-person shows and her work was shown in several group exhibitions.
-The Robert McLaughlin Gallery organized Dorothy Cameron: Private Eye, a selection of the works which she had created over 12 years (1979–1991).
-As the curator of the show wrote, these large idiosyncratic constructions in clay, papier-mâché and other materials (Cameron called them "assemblages") are an object lesson for artists who seek to pursue the theme of identity through the context of their work.
-These works, are Cameron`s own unusual "flamboyant" mixture, a combination of reflection and expression.
-They speak about different stages of life, and different ways of facing reality.
+In 1978, at the age of 55, after losing sight in her right eye, she began to make art propelled by the encouragement of Jungian analyst Fraser Boa.
+Her work had an affinity with Edward Kienholz and with Robert Rauschenberg's early combines.
+She had three solo shows and her work was shown in several group exhibitions.
+The Robert McLaughlin Gallery organized Dorothy Cameron: Private Eye, Selected Works 1979-1991.

+As Joan Murray, the curator of the show wrote, these large idiosyncratic constructions in clay, papier-mâché and other materials (Cameron called them "assemblages") are an object lesson for artists who seek to pursue the theme of identity through the context of their work.
+These works are Cameron's own unusual "flamboyant" mixture, a combination of reflection and expression.
+They speak about different stages of life, and different ways of facing reality in an elaborate self-portrait.
+A Canadian Art Magazine editor posited that the show was "studded throughout with raw truths, told directly and with verve".

 Personal life

 In the early 1970s, she married Ron Bloore.
 Dorothy Cameron Bloore died of pneumonia in Toronto, in January 2000.